As a mom and a registered nurse, I have turned to my writing to help my son get answers to his undiagnosed illness.

 - Gastric Emptying Study

-- MRI, Pituitary w/wo Contract - Pituitary Adenoma
+- MRI, Pituitary w/wo Contrast - Pituitary Adenoma

 Completed Laboratory Testing

-Assume negative or benign result unless specified in italics (listed in alphabetical order)
+Assume a negative or benign result unless specified in italics (listed in alphabetical order).

 - 5-HIAA Urine 24-hour